-- IPv6: a major extension of the internet address range and enabler of security capabilities - DNSSEC: security extensions for the internet domain name infrastructure - TLS, HTTPS, DANE and STARTTLS: secured connections between internet users and services - RPKI, ROA: prevents route hijacking and other routing attacks through use of a trust anchor;

-• DKIM, SPF and DMARC: anti-phishing and anti-spoofing measures
+- IPv6: a major extension of the internet address range and enabler of security capabilities - DNSSEC: security extensions for the internet domain name infrastructure - TLS, HTTPS, DANE and STARTTLS: secured connections between internet users and services - RPKI, ROA: helps prevent route hijacking and other routing attacks through use of trust anchor; - DKIM, SPF and DMARC: anti-phishing and anti-spoofing measures

 The Triple-I initiative aims to bring awareness to the regions of the standards above and what they can bring in terms of enhanced trust in the local use of the internet and email.
 It can be expanded with information on good practices aiming at building or improving the key elements that enable a properly functioning internet in each country, such as neutral IXPs (Internet Exchange Points), running a national domain registry (ccTLD), development of open source software, and routing security (MANRS, (ISOC, 2014-2016)).
-Furthermore, ICANN developed the Domain Abuse Activity Reporting (DAAR) project, which set up a system for studying and reporting on domain name registration and security threat (domain abuse) behavior across top-level domain (TLD) registries.
-These activities are complementary to the Internet Infrastructure Initiative but are not part of the scope of this document.
+Furthermore, ICANN developed the Domain Abuse Activity Reporting (DAAR) project, which set up a system for studying and reporting on domain name registration and security threat (domain abuse) behavior across top-level domain (TLD) registries, and KINDNS, an initiative to promote voluntary security best practices for authoritative and recursive DNS operators.
+These activities are complementary to the Internet Infrastructure Initiative, and can be seen as global good practices that can further support local and regional communities enhance justified trust in the region.